Fantastic choice of daily trips, flexibility, extensive knowledge of guides, small groups and very personal experience.

 – Lorna Mikhelson, UK, May 2017

-The best time of the year to watch woodpeckers, owls or mammals
+The best time of the year to watch woodpeckers, owls and mammals

 This festival is timed for fantastic activity of bird rarities like Pygmy Owl, Hazel Grouse, White-backed, Three-toed or Grey-headed Woodpeckers, as well as excellent Wolf tracking, searching for Lynx and mammal watching for Bison, Elks (Moose) and Beavers.

 We will spend this week in the Białowieża Primeval Forest, in the far east of Poland, at the border with Belarus.
 Early spring all the Woodpeckers, Owls and Hazel Grouse just go mad.
 Wolves would have just mated and Lynx just start.
 Bison, Elks, Beavers and other large mammals become very active and easier to watch.